No Man's Sky: Gameplay

-The player must assure the survival of the Traveller, as many planets have dangerous atmospheres such as extreme temperatures, toxic gases, and dangerous storms.
-Though the player can seek shelter at alien bases or caves, these environments will wear away at the exosuit's shielding and armour and can kill the Traveller, thus the player must collect resources necessary for survival.
+The player must ensure the survival of the Traveller, as many planets have dangerous atmospheres such as extreme temperatures, toxic gases, and dangerous storms.
+Though the player can seek shelter at alien bases or caves, these environments will wear away at the exosuit's hazard protection module and can kill the Traveller.
+Thus the player must collect resources necessary for survival.
 By collecting blueprints, the player can use resources to craft upgrades to their exosuit, multitool, and spacecraft to make survival easier, with several of these upgrades working in synergistic manners to improve the survivability and capabilities of the Traveller.
-Each of these elements have a limited number of slots for both upgrades and resource space, requiring the player to manage their inventories and feature sets, though the player can either gain new slots for the exosuit or purchase new ships and multitools with more slots.
-Many features of the exosuit, multitool, and spacecraft need to be refuelled after prolonged use, using collected resources as a fuel source.
+Each of these elements have a limited number of slots for both upgrades and resource space, requiring the player to manage inventories and feature sets, though the player can either gain new slots for the exosuit or purchase new ships and multitools with more slots.
+The player may also buy additional slots for his starship or use storage augmentations.
+Many features of the exosuit, multitool, and spacecraft need to be refueled after prolonged use, using collected resources as a fuel source.

 While on a planet, the Traveller may be attacked by hostile creatures.
-They also may be attacked by Sentinels, a self-replicating robot force that patrols the planets and takes action against those that take the planet's resources.
+They also may be attacked by Sentinels, a self-replicating robot force that patrols the planets and takes action against those that take the planet's resources or attack peaceful fauna.
+Players may also be attacked for taking special resources, such as graviton cubes, or directly assaulting sentinels.
 The player can fend these off using the weapons installed on the multitool.
 The game uses a "wanted level".
 Low wanted levels may cause small drones to appear which may be easily fought off, while walking machines, such as the Walker or Quad can assault the player at higher wanted levels.
-While in space, the Traveller may be attacked by pirates seeking their ship's cargo, or by alien factions with whom they have a poor reputation.
-Here, the player can use the ship's weapon systems to engage in these battles.
-Should the Traveller die on a planet, they will be respawned at their last save point without their exosuit's inventory; the player can recover these materials if the player can reach the last death location.
-If the Traveller dies in space, they will similarly respawn at the local system's space station, but having lost all the goods aboard their ship.
+While in space, the Traveller may be attacked by pirates seeking cargo, or by alien factions with whom they have a poor reputation.
+The player can use the ship's weapon systems to engage in these battles.
+Should the Traveller die on a planet, he'll be respawned at his last save point without his exosuit's inventory; the player can recover these materials if the player can reach the last death location.
+The player cannot respawn if playing on Permadeath mode.
+If the Traveller dies in space, they will similarly respawn at the local system's space station, but having lost all the goods aboard his ship.
 Again, these goods can be recovered by travelling to the point at which the player died in space, but with the added uncertainty of pirates claiming the goods first.